 The midterm examinations will be based on reading materials and in class content that can include audiovisual presentations, guest speakers, lectures, and class discussions.
 There will be two midterm examinations each of equal weight.
-The first midterm is tentatively scheduled for Oct.
-5 and the second midterm is tentatively scheduled for Nov.
-16. Both examinations will be taken online using Proctorio.
+The first midterm is tentatively scheduled for Sept.
+27 and the second midterm is tentatively scheduled for Nov.
+15. Both examinations will be taken online using Honorlock.
 As in an in-person format, you will be given 80 minutes to complete it.
-Because you will be taking it at different locations that may have various technological issues, the exam will open at 12:01 a.m. and close at 11:59 p.m.
+Because you will be taking it at different locations that may have various technological issues, the exam will open at 12:01 a.m. and close at 11:59 p.m. on their designated days.
 Class will not meet on examination days.